 - required to accept membership of the panel in writing and enter into an agreement to protect University intellectual property and maintain the confidentiality of any corporate or personal information made known to them during the review process.

 - reimbursed for all out-of-pocket expenses and may receive an honorarium for their contribution to the review.

-2.8.4 Separate evidence that supplements or substantiates information and statements made in the portfolio may be provided to the review panel as supplementary materials.
+2.7.4 Separate evidence that supplements or substantiates information and statements made in the portfolio may be provided to the review panel in appendix documents.

-2.8.5 Any confidential information should be provided as separate supplementary materials, marked “Confidential”, and should not be included in the main body of the portfolio.
+2.7.5 Any confidential information should be provided as separate appendix documents, marked “Confidential”, and should not be included in the main body of the portfolio.

 - approved by the Review Leader.

 - submitted to the Portfolio Manager for endorsement no later than five weeks prior to the site visit (where this is required by the Portfolio Manager).